Georgia Patrikios

 Georgia Patrikios (born 30 March 2001) is an Australian rules footballer playing for the St Kilda Football Club in the AFL Women's (AFLW).
 Patrikios received a nomination for the 2020 AFL Women's Rising Star award in round 1 of the 2020 season, her debut match, and went on to be named the AFL Players Association (AFLPA) AFLW best first-year player that year.
 She won the inaugural two St Kilda best and fairest awards (sharing the first in a four-way tie) and was selected in the 2021 AFL Women's All-Australian team.

 Early life

-Patrikios grew up supporting the Carlton Football Club and played for Pascoe Vale in the Essendon District Football League (EDFL).
+Patrikios grew up supporting the Carlton Football Club and played for West Coburg in the Essendon District Football League (EDFL).
 In 2017, she was one of two ambassadors for 's AFLW bid alongside Michaela Long, daughter of dual Essendon premiership player Michael.

 In 2019, Patrikios was named in the All-Australian team at that year's national championships and the NAB League Girls team of the year, and was named player of the tournament in Vic Metro's undefeated campaign.
 She also played four games for Essendon in the VFL Women's (VFLW) that year and was named among the best players in all four games, winning best afield honours on three occasions.